LibraryOfCongress/api.congress.gov/Documentation/CommitteeMeetingEndpoint.md

 ## Coverage

 Coverage information for committee meeting data in the API can be found at [Coverage Dates for Congress.gov Collections](https://www.congress.gov/help/coverage-dates).
 Read more about committee meeting data at [About Committees and Committee Materials](https://www.congress.gov/help/committee-materials#committee-schedule) on Congress.gov.
+For information on conference committees, please click [here](https://www.congress.gov/help/legislative-glossary#c).

 ## OpenAPI Specification